bashelled/zash/README.md

-wait, md? thhis was supposed to be text-
+wait, md? this was supposed to be text-

 # zash